prof-rossetti/intro-to-python/notes/python/packages/pytest.md

 pipenv install pytest --dev # NOTE: the --dev flag denotes this package will be used in development only
 ```

+## Configuration

+It helps to add a file called "conftest.py" to the root directory of your repository.
+This helps pytest find the application code and facilitates proper imports.

+Another use for the "conftest.py" file is to store some code that needs to be shared across multiple test files.
+If you do this, your test files could access the code using an import statement like this: `from conftest import my_thing`.

 ## Usage

 The Pytest package is generally used as a command-line utility for running pre-defined files of "test" code.
 Follow the ["Testing 1,2,3" Exercise](/exercises/testing-123/README.md) to get acclimated with Pytest.